tudormunteanu/trello3000/README.md

 **Trello 3000**
 ===

-Installation
----

-Open the following link in Chrome: [Trello 3000 in Chrome Web Store](http://bit.ly/12DIpSy) and follow the instructions on screen.

 ![Display Sample](https://dl.dropbox.com/u/1618599/trello3000/big_screen.png)

-Version 0.1
----

 What?
 ---
 Trello 3000 is a open-source Chrome Extension that contains a few enhancements on top of the already great Trello.
 If Trello is a foreign word to you, please take a look over [here](http://trello.com/).
 Essentially, it's a very flexibe organising tool built by the pros from [FogCreek](http://www.fogcreek.com/).

+Installation?
+---

+Open the following link in Chrome: [Trello 3000 in Chrome Web Store](http://bit.ly/12DIpSy) and follow the instructions on screen.

 Why?
 ---